lavollmer/news-homepage/README-author.md

 }

 ```
-6. I didn't realize I had to run "npm run build" in terminal to rebuild the project.
+6. **Understanding npm run build command**:I didn't realize I had to run "npm run build" in terminal to rebuild the project.
 I learned this throughout and thus fixed the error message and build.
-7. Grid container formatting was challenging at first.
+7. **Tailwind CSS Grid Container** Grid container formatting was challenging at first.
 I used it for the countdown sections.
 I was able to educate myself about this on Tailwind CSS.

 ```js
 const CountdownCa = () => {